scharris/sqljson-query/docs/tutorial.md

 We're expected to define our queries in file `query-gen/query-specs.ts`.
 The `query-gen` folder contains a self-contained TypeScript project, so you should be able to get proper support from your favorite IDE as you edit the TypesScript queries sources.
-Create the `query-gen/query-specs.ts` file in an IDE or text editor with the following initial contents:
+Edit the file `query-gen/query-specs.ts` in an IDE or text editor with the following initial contents (which may be present already as an example):

 ```typescript
 // query-gen/query-specs.ts